 - Upload your own files

 - Edit layouts and layers of each design

-- Favourite your most used graphics and files
+- Favorite your most used graphics and files

 Easil allows you to add graphics, stock images, your own images, text effects, all within the Free plan.
-One of the killer features that separates Easil from other tools is the layer abilities each design has, allowing the editor to modify each layer without having to move and shuffle each design, which is something that many Canva users struggle with.
+One of the killer features that separates Easil from other tools is that it allows the editor to modify each layer without having to move and shuffle each design.
+Which is something that many Canva users struggle with.

-One of the aspects that makes Easil different from Canva is its design assist service allowing users to get assistance from a professional designer to help them take their designs to the next level all — this is extremely useful for those looking to keep to brand guidelines, color ranges and more.
+One of the aspects that makes Easil different from Canva is its design-assist service.
+This allows users to get assistance from a professional designer to help them take their designs to the next level.
+Which is extremely useful for those looking to keep within their brand guidelines, color ranges and more.

 - Creating and managing layers

 - Product design and UI feels a little uninspiring

 Developed by the team at Buffer, Pablo aims to help you create engaging images for your social media accounts.

 If you’ve heard of Buffer before, it’s most likely because you use their social media scheduling software.
 Or maybe you’ve just heard of others using it and you want to try a Buffer tool for yourself.